Department and Program Recommendations for First-Year Students

 For more information see www.macalester.edu/academics/internationaldevelopment

-International Studies is one of Macalester’s flagship majors, and is configurable – often in conjunction with other majors, minors, and concentrations – for a vast range of purposes and interests.
+International Studies is one of Macalester’s enduring and flagship majors, and is configurable – often in conjunction with other majors, minors, and concentrations – for a vast range of purposes and interests.
 It focuses on the interdisciplinary confrontation with globalization, across all regions and in many domains.
 We offer introductory courses (any of INTL 110-114) that explore key questions in today’s international life and introduce students to our department.
 Each version has its own focus, and students may choose any of them.
-There are no prerequisites: thus anyone interested in internationalism at Macalester is warmly welcomed to enroll.
+There are no prerequisites: thus anyone interested in internationalism and global life at Macalester is warmly welcomed to enroll.
 Our 200-level courses (especially those on human rights and public health) are suitable for first-years with some prior familiarity with, and/or very keen interest in, their specific subject matters.

 For more information about the International Studies Department see: https://www.macalester.edu/internationalstudies/